 Summing that up: they all know each other, they are all immensely wealthy, they collectively wield enormous power, and almost all of that is down to data, our data

 Circling round again to the story of the day, the BIG legal questions are stacking up for Facebook, SCL, and Cambridge Analytica.
-Mainly around alledged UK and US political campaign improprieties, evidence tampering, and a number of potential data protection and human rights violations.
+Mainly around alleged UK and US political campaign improprieties, evidence tampering, and a number of potential data protection and human rights violations.
 Testimony and evidence also points us to Palantir and even (very allegedly and indirectly), Google involvement.
-Here’s something the New York Times piece about an evolving response to hat:
+Here’s something from the New York Times piece on that: